Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

     It's especially important to be able to reuse the syntax for arrays; otherwise, [it will be a breaking change](#collection-literals-in-annotations).
 2. Authors of collection libraries (kotlinx.collections.immutable, Guava, etc.) won't be able to leverage the syntax.
 3. In Kotlin, we keep language features open and composable.
-    Just as `suspend` only transforms functions while `async`/`await` is implemented in kotlinx.coroutines library; collection literals adds syntax, leaving implementation to libraries.
+    Just as `suspend` only transforms functions while `async`/`await` is implemented in kotlinx.coroutines library; collection literals add syntax, leaving implementation to libraries.

 Overall, we don't think that the contextual semantics brings serious mental overhead.
 Contextual semantics of collection literals has the same mental overhead as the following example: